Four-month lows: State reports 5 newly reported deaths, 738 cases

 Palm Beach County's daily cases increased by 27 after 100 the day before and matched two weeks ago.

 Florida's new hospitalizations rose by 43 compared with 64 the day before.
-The state reported Sunday there are currently 2,103 hospitalized with a primary diagnosis of COVID-19, which is 5 less than the day before.
+The state reported Monday there are currently 2,109 hospitalized with a primary diagnosis of COVID-19, which is 4 more than the day before.

 Deaths